svenlankester/syftbox-netflix/README.md

 ## 🎯 Goals

 The primary aim is to apply 🛡️ privacy-enhancing technologies to derive aggregate information from Netflix viewing history while safeguarding personal details.
-Some possible insights include:
+Some possible insights include (**_ideas are welcome_**):

 - **Most common show viewed in the last week**
 - **Viewing trends among participants**
+- **Am I watching too much in comparison with others?**

 ---